-Attributing its main feat to its long battery life, the ASUS ZenFone 5Q, although lacking in some aspects, could be a decent choice for power users, and also for selfie-loving millennials.
+Attributing its main feat to its quad-camera setup, the ASUS ZenFone 5Q, although lacking in some aspects, could be a decent choice for selfie-loving millennials.
 If this is a glimpse of what the ZenFone 5 lineup offers, we deem it safe to say that ASUS’s latest range is in the right direction.
 The ASUS ZenFone 5Q is priced at PhP 14,995.

 ASUS ZenFone 5Q specs:

 OS: Android 7.1.1 Nougat with ZenUI 5

 GPU: Adreno 508

 Display: 6-inch Full HD+ IPS display in 2160 x 1080 resolution, 18:9 aspect ratio

 Main camera: 16-megapixel + 8-megapixel 120-degree wide-angle rear cameras w/ LED flash

 Secondary camera: 20-megapixel + 8-megapixel 120-degree wide-angle front cameras